imrafaelmerino/java-fun/docs/README.md

 **Consider Your Design Choices**

-In the realm of EOOP, it's crucial to strike a balance between leveraging the capabilities of json-values and adhering to the principles of good software design.
+It's crucial to strike a balance between leveraging the capabilities of json-values and adhering to the principles of good software design.
 Creating abstractions that are more about showcasing technical prowess than addressing practical problems can lead to what's humorously referred to as "Narcissistic Design."